-A nil dividend was declared during the year (2020: £nil).
+A dividend of £4.0m was declared during the year (2021: £nil).

 Subsidiaries

 The principal activities of subsidiary undertakings are shown in Note 29 to the accounts.

 Qualifying third party indemnity provisions for directors

 The Group's ultimate parent undertaking, Royal BAM Group n.v., maintains liability and indemnity insurance for its directors and officers and for those of its subsidiaries.
 This provision has been in place throughout the year and remains in force at the date of approving the Directors' report.